Quarterdeck Interview

 by George Jepson

-KIMBERLEY JORDAN REEMAN’S debut novel, Coronach, has traveled a long and winding road en route to its release on both sides of the Atlantic in October.
+KIMBERLEY JORDAN REEMAN’S debut novel, Coronach, has traveled a long and winding road en route to its release.
 In this interview with Quarterdeck, the author, who is married to British novelist Douglas Reeman, describes her journey:

 What motivated you to write your first novel?
 What had you written up to that point in your life?